Applying for the right funding

 August and September are very busy months for the College Bursary Office, SAAS and the Student Loans Co.
 If you leave it until August or September to apply, it could take up to 6 weeks or more for your application to be processed.

-To qualify for a fee waiver you must be studying on a vocational part-time programme, be unemployed and/or in receipt of certain benefits and be able to satisfy the conditions set out in the Fee-Waiver-Policy-2016-17.
+To qualify for a fee waiver you must be studying on a vocational part-time programme, be unemployed and/or in receipt of certain benefits and be able to satisfy the conditions set out in the College Fee Waiver Policy.
 Fee waivers will be granted subject to proof of status being presented on enrolment.
 For further information, contact the College Finance Team on 01355 807780

 Refund of Fees